-Chicken, Main 3 comments
+Chicken, Main

 Chicken Inasal (Filipino Barbecue Chicken)

-What is inasal?
+What is Chicken Inasal?

-The word “inasal” literally translates to “roasted” or “char-grilled” meat and it originates from the city of Bacolod in the Visayan region of the Philippines.
+The word “inasal” literally translates to “roasted” or “char-grilled” meat which are marinated and then grilled over charcoal.
+It originates from the city of Bacolod in the Visayan region of the Philippines.

 Annatto Oil: The key ingredient

-Think of annatto (aka. achuete) as a natural food-coloring.
-It can be comparable to the food-coloring properties of turmeric, paprika, beets, matcha, etc. Annatto essentially lends chicken inasal its signature vibrant red color.
+It can be comparable to the coloring properties of turmeric, paprika, beets, matcha, etc. Annatto lends chicken inasal its signature vibrant red color, along with a subtle peppery taste.

 Ingredients